coderefinery/train-the-trainer/content/overview.md

 ```{figure} img/steps.png
 Image showing a person jumping from step to step following learner, helper, expert helper, co-instructor, co-organizer.
 ```
+There is no "one way" to get involved.
+Do what feels right.
+Interested in teaching with us?
+Let us know and we can discuss what is a suitable path **for you**!

 :::{keypoints}
 - CodeRefinery workshops are a collaborative effort with many different roles
 - Onboarding the different roles is one key aspect of our workshops
+- Everyone has their own path
 :::